Soul eater (folklore): Examples

-Maye
+Hausa

-In Hausa belief, the desire and capacity for the practice of witchcraft, termed maita, is rooted in deep contention and superstition.
-Other Hausa beliefs include that of considering witches to be capable of seeing, catching, and eating souls.
-Witches were believed to be able to put human souls into animals, then slaughter said animals to kill the soul inside.
-It was said that the soul eater can take the form of a dog or other animal in pursuit of his or her practice.
+In Hausa belief, the desire and capacity for the practice of witchcraft (maita) is rooted in deep contention and superstition.
+The Hausa also believe that witches (maye) are capable of seeing, catching, and eating souls.
+Witches were believed to be able to put human souls into animals, then slaughter said animals to kill the soul.
+The soul eater can take the form of a dog or other animal, in pursuit of his or her practice.

 Jerome H. Barkow states "A Maye is a witch or soul-eater, a man who is believed to hunger for souls.
-He can at will bring up from his stomach colored pebbles or granules (Kankara).'"Maye are typically a genetic trait that many Hausa believe you can be born with.
-Prospects can pay the Maye for Kankara and if they ingest the granules they then become a Maye.
-When a Maye eats a soul the body of the victim will slowly grow sick and die.
+He can at will bring up from his stomach colored pebbles or granules (Kankara).
+The Hausa believe that one is born a maye, and the power to use witchcraft is inherited.
+Customers pay the maye for kankara, and if they ingest these granules, they then become a maye.
+When a maye eats a soul, the body of the victim will slowly grow sick and die.

-Some elements of the Hausa form of belief in soul eaters survived into African-American folklore of the United States and that of the Caribbean region.
+Some elements of the Hausa belief in soul eaters survived into African-American folklore of the United States and that of the Caribbean region.
 Related beliefs can be found in other traditional African cultures, like the Fulbe and the Serer, as well as among the groups of the Mount Hagen area of Papua New Guinea.
 The hix or ix of the Maya and related peoples is a comparable figure; the Pipil term teyollocuani translates literally as "soul eater".

 Ammit

-Iain Bamforth discusses how Ammit resides in the underworld and consumes people/souls.
-Anubis would take the heart of people in the afterlife and weigh it on the scales of justice.
-If the heart doesn't weigh down the scales then they can carry on in the afterlife, but if the heart appears heavy and filled with burden then it is to be fed to Ammit therefore giving the heart a second death and no admittance into immortality with Osiris.
+Iain Bamforth discusses how the Egyptian deity Ammit resides in the underworld and consumes people/souls.
+Anubis would take the heart of a person in the afterlife and weigh it on the scales of justice.
+If the heart doesn't weigh down the scales, then they can carry on in the afterlife, but if the heart appears heavy and filled with burdens, then it is to be fed to Ammit, therefore giving the heart a second death and no admittance into immortality with Osiris.